 Our Toddler Program welcomes children between 15 and 36 months of age.
 After the age of 30 months, a child may transition to the Early Childhood program if readiness is observed and space is available.
 The school day begins at 8:30 am and ends at 11:30 am for the half-day program, or 3:30 pm for the full-day program.
 Extended Day options are also available from 7:30–8:30 am and 3:30–4:30.

 We follow AMS accreditation standards, which promote large group size rather than low student-teacher ratios, allowing children to be more independent and develop intrinsic motivation.
-Our maximum group size is 14 students with 1 credentialed teacher and 2 teacher assistants.
+We have 1:7 ratio, with no more than 14 students in a classroom.
+There are two teachers in each classroom, one Montessori credentialed teacher and a teacher assistant.

 Each of our toddler environments is prepared with developmentally appropriate materials and activities that support the child’s natural development.
 The two main areas of focus in this program are the development of language and learning the skills for independence and social interaction.